ethereum/EIPs/sips/sip-93.md

 5. The protocol DAO issues an NFT to the council members granting them the right to vote within the Synthetix Proposal space.

 - Synthetix Proposals - Changes in the protocol (initially SCCPs, but eventually SIPs) which submitted to the SIPs github repo will be posted on the synthetix proposal space.
 Proposals must reach an agreement of N/2 + 1 on a option for it to be enacted.
+- Despite the council reaching a consensus on a proposal, the protocol DAO still maintains full discretion over any changes to the protocol in this version of governance modification.

 ### Rationale